esponges/blog/native-vs-web.md

 1. `AsyncStorage` is deprecated and will be removed in future releases.
 However there are great reliable alternatives such as `@react-native-async-storage/async-storage`.
 2. There are solutions for secure storage like `react-native-keychain`, however we should do further research to find the best solution.

+## Tools for sharing code between platforms

+At the moment there are no tools to migrate from one platform to another.
+However, there are some tools that can help us to share code between platforms like:

+- [react-native-web](https://www.npmjs.com/package/react-native-web) which allows rendering React Native components in the browser.
+- [nx](https://nx.dev/) which allows us to share code between platforms and even share components between platforms using a [monorepo](https://docs.expo.dev/guides/monorepos/) approach.

+From the above tools, I would only recommend using `nx` with very robust automation testing suites.
+Otherwise, I would recommend to keep the code separated and use the same state management libraries to share the business logic.
+This is because it would be easy to break the code in one platform and not notice it until we test it in the other platform.